Report by Daniel Mortlock:

 The main challenge for Remnants most years is trying to win matches; this year it was just to organise them in the first place.
-After Geoff Hales stepped down from running the club almost single-handedly for three decades, it fell to a loosely organised "management team" of Daniel Mortlock, Dave Williams and Nicky Mellish to "take the club forward" into a new era of prosperity.
+After Geoff Hales stepped down from running the club - and fair enough, having done so almost single-handedly for three decades - it fell to a loosely organised "management team" of Daniel Mortlock, Dave Williams and Nicky Mellish to "take the club forward" into a new era of prosperity.
 It wasn't at all clear exactly how - of if - this was going to work, but the happy news post-season is that the transition was surprisingly smooth.
 In 2010 Remnants had a full list of 39 fixtures and fielded full elevens (except on the occasions we expaneded to twelve) for every single match.

 Having passed the hurdle of getting onto the field, it's also pleasing to be able to report that we played some pretty good cricket, too.
 Of the 39 fixtures, 6 were cancelled without a ball being bowled and 3 were internal; of the 30 external games that went ahead we won 17 and lost 12, the remaining game being abandoned.
 Whilst it's not quite the 2:1 ratio of wins to losses that the club has been able to boast for most of its 800-game history, it represents definite progress after a couple of seasons in which the improving standard of Cambridge evening cricket has seen us struggle to break even.
 (And even the one abandonment was significant, as it meant we came away from the season with a 1-0 record against Cambridge Granta, something not too many clubs - including Remnants in the past - have been able to boast.)